 I started off in the rough along the side of the main fairway but it was hard going, not impossible, but tough on the legs.
 The shorter grass on the fairway was much more manageable and I found I could scoot with reasonable ease.
 Uphill slopes were very difficult, but downhill parts were a breeze and most enjoyable.
 I must admit if felt really cool to be scooting across a golf course at night, without lights, and no-one any the wiser.

-There are a few hazards to watch for, sand bunkers being one but those are easy to spot, fallen branches are less so, drainage ditches need care and assorted golf course paraphernalia can be found all over the place but all easy to deal with, even in the dark, as they ternd to be white or brichtly coloured.
+There are a few hazards to watch for, sand bunkers being one but those are easy to spot, fallen branches are less so, drainage ditches need care and assorted golf course paraphernalia can be found all over the place but all easy to avoid, even in the dark, as they tend to be white or brightly coloured.
 I only spent about 30 minutes or so scooting around the golf course but this experiment looks to have been successful and I’m certainly going to return again to this course, as well as a few of the others all within easy scooting distance of the house.